Given strings of lowercase letters, compute the lexicographically largest string that is a

 Output Specification

 Output the lexicographically largest common subsequence.
-In the event no nonempty such subsequence exists, output -1
+If no nonempty subsequence exists, output -1

 .